By WUFT News | November 30, 2020

 On August 27, 2020, Category 4 Hurricane Laura slammed into the southwest Louisiana community.
 The city of Lake Charles was completely devastated and will take years to recover.

-About a month later on October 4, 2020, Category 2 Hurricane Delta made landfall and soaked the already-destroyed city with more than half a foot of rain.
+About a month later, on October 4, 2020, Category 2 Hurricane Delta made landfall and soaked the already-damaged city with more than half a foot of rain.

 Our team of WUFT journalists spent days in the recovery zone, seeking out the people most affected by the two hurricanes.
 Nearly every single person interviewed for this special agreed that if the storms had struck higher-populated areas, the news coverage would be much more significant.